nazanyilmaz/Udemig-course/README.md

 This project was prepared using HTML-5, CSS-3 and Bootstrap features

-This wenpage consists of information and registration forms about a React course
+This webpage consists of information and registration forms about a React course